 How many of you in Kansas, Nebraska, Oklahoma and Missouri received the painfully loud Amber Alert on your phone last night?
 Having received less than 10 alerts in over three years, to be honest the phone alerts are unnerving and scare me a little bit.
 Though guess what, it put me on the alert!
 I got internet savvy, researched the story online, and said a little prayer for sweet Hailey and her hurting family.
 No, I did not get into my car and search for the kidnapper’s truck – but I watched the spiders crawl as thousands of people on the web shared the developing story.
 It gave me a sense of community, to realize that most of the population still have a caring bone in their body.

-In the day in age of social media and instant internet connections, you (yes you) are the strongest link for getting the word out that a crime has happened.
+In the day in age of social media and instant internet connections wherein you can get a sales loft prospector alternative in pretty much an instant, you (yes you) are the strongest link for getting the word out that a crime has happened.
 Did you just share a link to a news story featuring Hailey Owens on Facebook, Twitter, etc?
 You just reached hundreds, possibly thousands of people that will hug their babies tighter tonight and reiterate stranger danger to their loved ones.
 So yes, although this Alert did not result in the return of sweet Hailey, Amber Alerts successfully create public awareness and then some.

 Do Amber Alerts on your phone annoy you?
 Then by all means, please deactivate them, mute them or ignore them.
 I do not want your uncaring heart or negativity anywhere near my family in the event that we ever experience such a tragedy.